2 “When

 Deborah, the busy wife, prophet, judge and leader, and one of whom Greenleaf would be proud, exemplified the leadership that trusts and encourages followers and gives credit where it is due.

-1. Trust and Encourage Others -
+Encourage Others -

 When Barak took time to contemplate the 900 iron chariots owned and used by the enemy, he suddenly went weak in the knees.
 I guess his parents misnamed him considering the fact that his name means “Thunderbolt”!